 Not only does drinking alcohol have negative effects on the brain, but it also expands your waistline as well!

-Drinking too much alcohol increases the conversion of testosterone into estrogen, which will increase fat percentage, especially around the stomach, in men.
+Drinking too much alcohol increases the conversion of testosterone into estrogen, which will increase fat percentage, especially around the stomach.

 Also, moderate intake of alcohol in men can decrease plasma testosterone levels by almost 7%.